fox8091/CFW-213/README.md

 The absolute worst CFW ever. :P

 ## Credits
-TiniVi for patches, CFW code, and this crappy Makefile
+- TiniVi for patches, CFW code, and this crappy Makefile
+- Normmatt for sdmmc
+- ChaN for FatFs
+- Shadowtrace for repeated testing
+- CTRDev for support

 ## License
 All code within this repository is licensed under the included license file unless otherwise stated.